 Canal du Rhône à Sète and the Etang de Thau

-Information about the 98km long Canal du Rhône à Sète, the 18km long Etang de Thau and the 5km long River Lez
+Information about the 98km long Canal du Rhône à Sète and the 18km long Etang de Thau

 The inland waterway connecting the Rhône to the port of Sète and the Canal du Midi extends 98km from Beaucaire to Sète, followed by the crossing through the Étang de Thau, a further 17km.
 However, canalisation of the Rhône resulted in closure of the entrance lock to the canal at Beaucaire, so that through navigation uses an improved length of the Petit Rhône and a short length of canal at Saint-Gilles, to enter the Canal du Rhône à Sète at PK 29.
 Accordingly, the through route is now 69km long, and the PK 29 section to Beaucaire is a dead end.
 Despite this handicap, the basin in Beaucaire has been attractively developed as a boat harbour and is well worth the detour.
 The project to re-establish the direct route involving restoration of Beaucaire lock and a new lock bypassing the weir on the Rhône has been shelved, and is unlikely to be reactivated in the near future.
 The port in Beaucaire is already overbooked, so it has little interest in creating additional demand.